EU lifts curbs on aid to Zimbabwe to spur reform

 | BRUSSELS

-EU foreign ministers meeting in Brussels lifted the aid restrictions with immediate effect but said a broader relaxation of sanctions would depend on a referendum on constitutional changes due this year in Zimbabwe being "peaceful and credible".
+EU foreign ministers meeting in Brussels lifted the aid restrictions with immediate effect but said a broader easing of sanctions would depend on a referendum on constitutional changes due this year being "peaceful and credible".

 The step is part of the West's strategy of rewarding Zimbabwe's uneasy coalition government for progress made since a disputed 2008 vote, while keeping up pressure on veteran leader Mugabe to carry out more political, economic and social reforms.

-The bloc currently provides about 100 million euros (79.26 million pounds) a year in aid to Zimbabwe through non-governmental organisations.

-The bloc will resume direct dealings with Harare under a new EU aid agreement for developing countries due to start in 2014, the ministers said.
+The bloc will resume direct dealings with the Zimbabwean government under a new EU aid agreement for developing countries due to start in 2014, the ministers said.
 The change affects only EU aid, not money given directly by EU member states.

-Further easing of EU sanctions will depend on the holding of a fair referendum on a new constitution, seen as a key precursor to an election expected in 2013, the ministers said.
+Further easing of EU sanctions on Zimbabwean officials will depend on the holding of a fair referendum on a new constitution, seen as a key precursor to an election expected in 2013, the ministers said.
 The new constitution would limit the power of the president and strengthen that of parliament.

 A "peaceful and credible constitutional referendum...would justify a suspension of the majority of all EU targeted restrictive measures against individuals and entities," an EU statement said.

-EU diplomats said there was no immediate prospect of rescinding sanctions on Mugabe and his inner circle.
+EU diplomats said there was no immediate prospect of lifting sanctions on Mugabe and his inner circle.

 The European Union removed some Zimbabweans from its sanctions list in February, but 112 people and 11 organisations remain affected by asset freezes or travel bans.

-Britain, the former colonial power which regularly spars with Mugabe, said it had proposed the EU move, which Foreign Secretary William Hague said represented a "step change in the EU's approach to Zimbabwe".
+Britain, the former colonial power which regularly clashes with Mugabe, said it had proposed the EU move, which Foreign Secretary William Hague said represented a "step change in the EU's approach to Zimbabwe".

 "This approach will demonstrate to reformers across the political spectrum that the EU is serious about responding to concrete progress on the ground," he said in a statement.

-Zimbabwe political analyst Eldred Masunungure said the EU measures would help the country's reform process and rob Mugabe of his argument that aid sanctions are hurting ordinary people.

-"ZANU-PF is trying to come back from the cold and it knows it will need to accept some minimum political reforms, and it is something that is happening, slowly and sometimes painfully."

-(Additional reporting by Justyna Pawlak and Cris Chinaka in Harare; Editing by Sebastian Moffett and Tim Pearce)
+(Additional reporting by Justyna Pawlak; Editing by Sebastian Moffett and Tim Pearce)